 CSE is currently processing all the applications received and will start sending "Funds Reserved" emails to applicants on a first-come, first-served basis.
 Staff is still encouraging interested parties to apply for funds as some applications will be denied, be cancelled by the applicants, and/or the project ultimately may not work out.
 Any funding reserved by the applicant will go to the next project on the waitlist.
-Additionally, funds are reserved at the maximum rebate amount and a project may ultimately not receive that maximum amount due to a lower total project cost or a change in the number of chargers or ports actually installed.
+Additionally, funds are reserved at the maximum rebate amount and a project may ultimately not receive that maximum amount due to a lower total project cost or a change in the number of chargers or ports installed.

 Staff is anticipating the first report from CSE at the end of the month showing all the applications received and will have a better understanding of the locations.

-For more information, including the requirements and supporting documents, visit the Sonoma Coast Incentive Project CALeVIP landing page sonomacleanpower.org/calevip.
+For more information, visit our website: sonomacleanpower.org/calevip.